jannomeister/todo-with-drash/README.md

 #### Testing

-- you can just the integration testing sample inside `tests/integration` folder
+- you can run the integration testing sample inside `tests/integration` folder
 - you can run `deno test --allow-env --allow-net` to run the test cases

 ## LICENSE